Flappy Bird creator says popular game will fly no more

-HANOI The developer of Flappy Bird, currently the most popular free mobile game on Apple App Store (AAPL.O) and Google's Android Play store (GOOG.O), has announced that he is taking the game down at midnight (1700 GMT) on Sunday.
+HANOI The developer of Flappy Bird, currently the most popular free mobile game on Apple App Store and Google's Android Play store, has announced that he is taking the game down at midnight (1700 GMT) on Sunday.

-Nguyen Ha Dong, a Hanoi-based game developer, announced the grounding of the addictive game in a Tweet at 1900 GMT on Saturday in which he also apologised to Flappy Bird players.
+Nguyen Ha Dong, a Hanoi-based game developer, announced the grounding of the addictive game in a Tweet at 1900 GMT on Saturday in which he also apologized to Flappy Bird players.

 "22 hours from now, I will take 'Flappy Bird' down," Dong said adding: "It is not anything related to legal issues."